Mathématique: Chapter 26

 HL: Go ahead, Dr. Lam.

-CL: I’ve prepared a document regarding the nature of the organic compound.
-We’re now referring to it as a genetic transactivator, because we’ve confirmed that’s its biological role.
-It’s lipid soluble and permeates human skin rapidly and efficiently.
-We believe it was designed to be applied transdermally.
-Upregulation of gene expression begins immediately and ramps up over the course of several days to the biological maximum.
+CL: We’ve determined the organic compound is a genetic transactivator.
+It’s lipid soluble and penetrates human skin rapidly and efficiently.
+We believe it was designed for transdermal application.
+Upregulation of gene expression begins immediately and ramps over several days to the biological maximum.

-JO: So—you rub some goo on yourself and you’re good to go?
+JO: So you rub goo on yourself and you’re good to go?
 Benchmarks met?

 DJ: I knew it.
 I knew it would be something like this.